Family violence and personal violence

 An intervention order is a court order to protect a person, their children and their property from another person’s behaviour.

-An intervention order is not required.
-However, you should still consider obtaining one for safety reasons.
-You can apply to VCAT without the consent of the rental provider.
+You can apply to VCAT without the consent of the landlord.

 Changing the locks